 Overall, it takes more than money to create a successful buy-and-build strategy.
 While the bottom line is crucial, investors also need to pay careful attention to the personalities, technology and marketing issues inherent in any acquisition.

-Chartered insurance broker Aston Lark is pursuing a successful buy-and-build strategy while winning awards for the exceptional quality of its service
+Chartered insurance broker Aston Lark pursued a successful buy-and-build strategy while winning awards for the exceptional quality of its service

 In the news

 16 September 2022